Inviting Family to the U.S.

 To facilitate their visa interview process you should do the following:

-- Include an Enrollment Verification Letter from the Registrar's Office to confirm your student status.
+- Include an Enrollment Verification Letter from the Columbia Central to confirm your student status.

 - You can do this in person at 600 S Michigan Ave, 3rd Floor.
-It's also useful to bring the Verifcation Form with.
-You can find that here.
+It's also useful to bring the Verification Form with.
+Visit Columbia Central for more information.

 - Graduate students who hold an GAship may want to also attach a departmental funding letter.